jeffcollier/FirebaseSwiftExample/README.md

 # FirebaseSwiftExample
-Example iOS app using Firebase, Swift 3, Xcode 8, iOS 10.
-Initially demonstrating only the Authentication module with the email address provider, but expanding over time.
-Setup instructions are in-progress
+Example iOS app using Firebase, Swift 3, Xcode 8.2 with Auto Layout and Segues, and iOS 10.
+Initially demonstrating only the Firebase Authentication module with the email address provider, but I'll expand over time.
 Firebase is a mobile platform from Google.
 The most distinguishing feature for iOS development is a local database in a mobile app that synchronizes with the cloud while gracefully handling offline modes and queueing up changes for the next connected session.

 ![Video of App Demo](https://raw.githubusercontent.com/jeffcollier/FirebaseSwiftExample/master/FirebaseSwiftExample/Images/FirebaseSwiftExampleSignIn.gif)